ReallySecureShell/Simple_Encryption_Setup/README.md

 sudo umount /mnt
 ```

-Now attempt to boot back into your drive.
+Now attempt to boot back into your system.